Ronel1409/faceapi/README.md

 # FaceAPI

-Backend service for SnapSage, used for detecting faces in submitted images using OpenCV or face-api.js.
+Backend service for FaceSnap, used for detecting faces in submitted images using OpenCV or face-api.js.

 ## Features
 - Accepts image uploads via REST API